 Modern editing software allows video makers to change around the layers of a video and overlay objects, text, and shapes.
 Like photoshop, creators can move and position visual elements so that the layers look well designed.
 For example, you can overlay a watermark on top of a video, position two videos next two each other, or combine photos and videos into a collage.

 If your design includes a video layer, you'll need to find an online video editing suite you can use to manage and arrange the layers.
 In this article, I explain how to use a free, online tool for editing video layers called Kapwing.
 Kapwing's Studio allows anyone to add GIFs, images, shapes, and text with a video layer for a custom multimedia design.

 Intro: Using the Video Layer Editor

 You can choose to either start with a blank canvas or by uploading your first video layer.
 With Kapwing, you can import videos directly from YouTube by pasting the URL, upload files from your device, or search for images with the "Images" tool.

 In Kapwing, each multi-media clip that you upload is represented as a layer.
 Layers can be duplicated, deleted, and rearranged.
-See all of the layers you have in the side panel of the editor.
+See all of the layers you have by clicking "Layers" in the left sidebar.

 You can make simple side-by-side video collages or more complex multimedia collections.
 Start from scratch to compose a custom design or leverage Kapwing's library of collage templates.

-To re-order the layers in the Kapwing Studio, select the layer you want to reorder and use the "move back" and "move forward" buttons to change the ordering.
-When you select a layer, Move a layer forward to bring it up to the top of the design.
+To re-order the layers in the Kapwing Studio, select the layer you want to reorder and use the "Forward" and "Backward" buttons to change the ordering.
+Move a layer forward to bring it up to the top of the design.
 Move a layer backward to move to behind other layers.